dut09/inverse_cad/README.md

 ```
 As in the case of vertices, you can assume the name of a half edge always starts with an `e` followed by an index number increasing from `0`.

 Finally, the `ls f` command shows information about the half facets.
-For each facet in the target polyhedron, two half facets are created with opposite orientations.
+For each facet of the polyhedron in the canvas-so-far, two half facets are created with opposite orientations.
 A half facet has a unique name, a twin half facet, and most importantly, a list of vertex cycles that defines the boundary of this facet.
 Note that a facet can have multiple vertex cycles if it contains one or more holes.
 Here is a sample output:
 ```
 >>> ls f
 Face number 26